 It is recommended that a School Library Media Advisory Committee be established.
-The members of this committee will receive instruction annually by the library media specialist(s).
+The members of this committee will receive instruction annually by the library media specialist and meet at least twice a year.

 This committee may consist of:

 - Principal or principal's representative

 - Media specialist(s)

 - Teachers at least one per grade level/department

 - Parents (at least two) or other representatives of the school community

 - Students (when appropriate).